 12-18 credit-hours per semester

 This program provides a $100 scholarship for each semester you participate.
 You will receive the sum shortly after the beginning of each semester.
 Your current scholarships and financial aid may apply toward the cost of the program.
-Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with financial aid counselor, Cathy Naef.
+Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with Cathy Naef or Jennifer Ellis.
 Additional scholarships and travel grants are available through the Office of International Education.
-Scholarship information.
+View more information on financial aid.

-Austin Peay University reserves the right to make cancellations, date and fee adjustments and any other changes that may be required.
+Austin Peay State University reserves the right to make cancellations, date and fee adjustments, and any other changes that may be required.

 "One of my favorite moments was seeing the Eiffel Tower for the first time.
 I was with a couple of my friends and we walked from the Louvre Museum all the way to the Eiffel Tower.
 It did not look that far away, probably because it is so BIG, but I think we walked almost 2 hours to get there.
 Not only did I get to see the Eiffel Tower in the end, but I got to walk along the Seine River and see Paris in a way a probably would not have if I just rode the Metro there."